Teriyaki

-Fish – yellowtail, marlin, skipjack tuna, salmon, trout, and mackerel – is mainly used in Japan, while white and red meat – chicken, pork, lamb, and beef – is more often used in the West.
+Fish – yellowtail, marlin, skipjack tuna, salmon, trout, and mackerel – and chicken are mainly used in Japan, while other white and red meats – pork, lamb, and beef – is more often used in the West.
 Other ingredients sometimes used in Japan include squid, hamburger steak, and meatballs.

 The word teriyaki derives from the noun teri (照り), which refers to a shine or luster given by the sugar content in the tare (タレ), and yaki (焼き), which refers to the cooking method of grilling or broiling.
-Traditionally the meat is dipped in or brushed with sauce several times during cooking.
-It is believed that Teriyaki in Japan evolved during the 1600s.
+Traditionally the meat is dipped in or brushed with sauce during cooking.
+It is believed that teriyaki in Japan evolved during the 1600s.

-The tare (タレ) is traditionally made by mixing and heating soy sauce, sake (or mirin), and sugar (or honey).
+The tare (タレ) is traditionally made by blending soy sauce, sake (or mirin), and sugar over heat.
 The sauce is boiled and reduced to the desired thickness, then used to marinate meat, which is then grilled or broiled.
-Sometimes ginger is added and the final dish may be garnished with spring onions. (see tare).
+Sometimes ginger is added and the final dish may be garnished with spring onions.